please select your preferred language

 We offset unavoidable carbon emissions by supporting verified global carbon reduction projects.

 We have our sights set on net-zero emissions by 2050, so we prioritize the continuous reduction of carbon emissions through efficient production, new technologies and renewable energy sources to meet targets set through the Science Based Targets initiative.
-The resulting carbon-zero TENCEL™ fibers:
+The resulting carbon neutral TENCEL™ fibers:

 are certified to reduce climate impact by various global standards of sustainability.